brandonhewer/Dissertation/README.md

 #### University of Bath BSc Computer Science Dissertation by Brandon Hewer

 Polymorphism, a ubiquitous concept throughout computer science, describes the application of a single operation to a set of possible data types.
-In his 1967 lecture titled ‘Fundamental Concepts in Programming Languages’, Strachey (2000) introduced the con- trasting ideas of ad-hoc and parametric polymorphism.
+In his 1967 lecture titled ‘Fundamental Concepts in Programming Languages’, Strachey (2000) introduced the contrasting ideas of ad-hoc and parametric polymorphism.

 Dinatural transformations have been investigated as a formal model for parametric polymorphism.
 Bainbridge, Freyd, Scedrov and Scott (1990) introduce a formal model of parametric polymorphism in which the parametricity property is described by naturality conditions.